evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_Sportback_55_e-tron/_index.md

 - The touch screen at the bottom of the center console is 8.6 inches large

 A head-up display is an optional system that projects speed and other important driver information onto the windshield.

+### Steering Wheel

+The Audi Q8 Sportback 55 e-tron is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment